jacobbaron/gcal-stats/README.md

 # gcal-stats

-A small flask app that tells you about how you've been spending your time. [https://frozen-basin-79689.herokuapp.com/](Click here) to launch the app.
+A small flask app that tells you about how you've been spending your time.
+[Click here](https://frozen-basin-79689.herokuapp.com/) to launch the app.